saingsab/jaamlong/Doc/doc01.md

 ## Step 2: Fetch UUIDs and Network IDs

-Before creating the request body, you'll need to obtain the following UUIDs and network IDs from your API endpoints:
+Before creating the request body, you'll need to obtain the following Token IDs and network IDs from your API endpoints:

 ### Fetch `from_token_address` and `to_token_address` UUIDs

 1. Create a new request in Postman (you can name it "Fetch Token Address UUIDs").

-2. Choose the appropriate HTTP method (likely GET).
+2. Choose the GET method.

-3. Enter the URL for fetching token address UUIDs.
-For example: `http://127.0.0.1:8000/token_addresses`
+3. Enter the URL: `http://127.0.0.1:8000/token_addresses` for fetching token address IDs.

 4. Send the GET request.

-5. Inspect the response to find the IDs for `from_token_address` and `to_token_address`.
+5. Inspect the response to find your desirable IDs for `from_token_address` and `to_token_address`.

 ### Fetch `origin_network` and `destin_network` IDs

 1. Create a new request in Postman (you can name it "Fetch Network IDs").

-2. Choose the appropriate HTTP method (likely GET).
+2. Choose the appropriate GET method.

-3. Enter the URL for fetching network IDs.
-For example: `http://127.0.0.1:8000/all_networks`
+3. Enter the URL: `http://127.0.0.1:8000/all_networks` for fetching network IDs.

 4. Send the GET request.